IMPORTANT NOTICE REGARDING VISITOR APPLICATIONS and INFORMATION SESSION

 Céu do Montréal is an independent Santo Daime church and a non-profit organization, volunteer-managed, and supported by members and visitors and their donations.
 We maintain our website and all the information on it as a community education effort.
 Please help to support our endeavours.

 To make a direct donation click the button below

-It is important that all visitors understand that the Works can be physically, emotionally and spiritually challenging.
-Preparation for a Work includes following recommendations of healthy self-care as, well as setting clear intentions regarding participation.
-It is helpful to prepare on the physical, mental and emotional levels, in order to be more open on the spiritual level.
-Part of the Santo Daime tradition is to be mindful activities and habits for three days before a work and for three days following a work.
+It is important that all visitors understand that the Works can be physically, emotionally, and spiritually challenging.
+Soliciting is forbidden in the Santo Daime tradition, all who wish to participate do so by solemn and informed request.
+All participants in Santo Daime rituals are required to undergo a screening process as some medical conditions and medications are contra-indicated.
+Preparation for a Work includes following recommendations of healthy self-care as well as setting clear intentions regarding participation.
+It is helpful to prepare on the physical, mental, and emotional levels, in order to be more open on the spiritual level.
+Part of the Santo Daime tradition is to be mindful of activities and habits for three days before a Work and for three days following a Work.

 Important note for people who live out-of-town:

 Please note that, when invited to an information evening and Works, all out-of-town visitors must make their own arrangements for travel to, and accommodation in Montreal.
 According to our tradition and regulations, no new visitors can drive home after a Work.
 Thank you for your understanding.

 During the Works it is necessary to follow the Rules of the Salão.